 The Benefits of a Probation Before Judgment in Maryland

-So what are the benefits of a probation before judgment in Maryland?
+What are the benefits of a probation before judgment in Maryland?
 In traffic cases, the benefit of a probation before judgment is the Motor Vehicle Administration will not assess points to the driver’s driving record.
 This can be key in ensuring the driver’s insurance rates do not increase as the PBJ record is not public record and not accessible by the insurance companies.

 One of the other benefits of a Maryland probation before judgment is a person is able to expunge the charge from their record.
 However, an expungement for a PBJ cannot be filed in Maryland if the defendant was charged with drunk driving/DUI/DWI.